swcarpentry/website/_posts/2016/09/2016-09-28-attendance-nz.md

 ###Approach 2: Catering

 Another suggestion to raise numbers is providing catering to boost numbers (possibly registration fees can be used for that) which we tried at Dunedin Research Bazaar last February.
 However, we had issues with overcatering for those did not stay for lunch and we still had dwindling numbers by the last day.
-I think the "come back for day 3" rate was be higher in our most recent Otago workshop due to combined Git+Bash sessions on days 1 and 3.
+I think the "come back for day 3" rate was higher in our most recent Otago workshop due to combined Git+Bash sessions on days 1 and 3.
 Unfortunately some participants did still give the impression of only wanting to attend the R session (or Python) but most seemed to give the rest a shot.
 And even the catering was not enough of an attraction.

 Dwindling numbers seems to be a bigger problem with longer (3 day) events but there are higher costs for catering an event this long.
 Reducing the length of each day was another approach we've tried as [discussed here](http://software-carpentry.org/blog/2016/07/otago-workshop.html).